Best Brunch in Edmonton

-If omelettes with a little je-ne-sais-quoi are your jam, then checking out Café Bicyclette for your morning meal is a must.
-The omelettes are light, fluffy and packed with tasty ingredients like Edam cheese, ham and mushrooms.
-Their quiche is a delight as well, made with rotating ingredients that won’t disappoint.
-Pair the meal with a creamy cappuccino and a raspberry danish to-go.
+If breakfast with a little je-ne-sais-quoi is your jam, then checking out Café Bicyclette for your morning meal is a must.
+Their omelet is light, fluffy and packed with tasty ingredients like mushrooms and chopped bacon sautéed with chive butter and brie.
+Their bennies are a delight as well, made with ingredients that won’t disappoint (like smoked salmon - yum!).
+Pair the meal with a creamy cappuccino and a danish to-go.

 The Old Country Inn is down-right classic Edmonton.
 Any local can tell you that this gem has stuck around through Edmonton’s good times and bad times.
 If you’re an eggs benedict connoisseur, then listen-up.
 Old Country Inn's menu includes any type of eggs benny you can think of.
 Literally, any kind.

 A perfectly simple and succinct brunch menu makes this weekend go-to the perfect place for those who find themselves overwhelmed by a large list of options.
 In addition to the scrumptious menu items, you’ll find a mouth-watering variety of freshly baked cakes and buns at the front of the café.
 Who says you can’t have cake for breakfast?

 Beautiful inside and out, Little Brick will transport you back in time (to 1903 to be exact!), with a charming red brick house located in the heart of the river valley.
 Known for good coffee, simple living, and high quality wares, you'll find the brunch menu is no different.
 Classic menu items with an upscale flair will have you coming back time and time again.